1. Previous: Chapter 15

 Now consider a compressor.
 A compressor is a major component of a refrigerator.
 Without it, a refrigerator won’t keep your food cold.
 However, as a human, you don’t directly interact with a compressor.
 You use a refrigerator, and the refrigerator uses its compressor.

-Throughout this book, you’ve already been using a library, called the Kotlin Standard Library.
+Throughout this book, we’ve already been using a library called the standard library.
 This library includes basic classes and interfaces, functions that we used for collection processing, and lots more.
 In fact, just like you can’t do much with a refrigerator if it’s missing its compressor, you can’t do much with a Kotlin project if you don’t include the standard library!

 Then, if Bert from Bert’s Snips & Clips (see Chapter 7) wants to use that interface, he could include Cecil’s library in his code.